nicolasjhampton/python_tutorial_game_project/readme.md

 ### Tools

-First, this project will be built as a companion to various treehouse courses I've taken.
-This whole project is designed to go with the lessons and classes from [Team Treehouse](www.teamtreehouse.com).
+First, this project will be built as a companion to various [Treehouse](www.teamtreehouse.com) courses I've taken.
 I intend to combine several smaller, seperate game-oriented projects presented by Kenneth Love in the Python courses, enhancing their performance and implementations along the way.

 If you haven't heard of Treehouse and want to follow along, I highly recommend buying an inexpensive membership, as most of what I'll write